wavesplatform/docs.wavesplatform/docs/en/ride/data-types/byte-vector.md

 * For [Standard library](/en/ride/script/standard-library) version 3 — 65,536 bytes.
 * For Standard library version 4 — 32,767 bytes.

    Exception: the size of `bodyBytes` field of [transaction structure](/en/ride/structures/transaction-structures) can be up to 165,996 bytes.
-You can passed this value as an argument to the `rsaVerify` и `sigVerify` [verification functions](/en/ride/functions/built-in-functions/verification-functions) but cannot concatenate with other byte arrays.
+You can pass this value as an argument to the `rsaVerify` и `sigVerify` [verification functions](/en/ride/functions/built-in-functions/verification-functions) but cannot concatenate with other byte arrays.

 > :warning: Standard library version 4 becomes available since node version 1.2.0, after activation of feature #15 “Ride V4, VRF, Protobuf, Failed transactions”.
 Versions 1.2.x are currently available on [Stagenet](/en/blockchain/blockchain-network/stage-network) only.